awietek/xdiag/docs/documentation/algorithms/eigvals_lanczos.md

 ## Definition

-The Lanczos algorithm can be run in two distinct ways:
+The Lanczos algorithm can be run in thre distinct ways:

 1. A random intial state $|\psi_0\rangle = |r\rangle$ with normal distributed entries is used.